avarnajain/spectral_meterusage/README.md

 # Spectral Meter Usage App

-This repository contains the setup and usage instructions for the gRPC and Flask based app to get meter usage data
+This repository contains the setup and usage instructions for the gRPC and Flask based app to get meter usage data, as well as a description about my process, blockers and the resources I used to create it.

 ## Setup